 - Video Production and Editing

-With a B.A. degree in broadcasting reporting, you will have the opportunity to pursue various career opportunities, such as:
+With a degree in broadcasting reporting, you will have the opportunity to pursue various careers in radio or television, such as:

 - News writer or reporter

 - Producer or assistant producer